ak-naresh/AK_NCNews/notes.md

 # When dropping tables:

 When dropping tables in seed file, ensure to drop them in reverse order to avoid FK errors. (urghhh)

+# When seeding data (after creating tables):

+- When seeding data, ensure to seed tables in the correct order to avoid FK errors.
+- Seeding maps each topic object to an array of values- then uses `pg-format` to generate bulk SQL insert statement, then executes the query to insert all topics at once.